 Vachss: That's why I'm not a writer.
 I think people who use child abuse as a plot device do a real disservice and in a way give aid and comfort to the enemy.
 I think the demon-child literature really gives aid and comfort to my enemies.
-Do you remember a book called The Bad Seed?
+Do you remember a play called The Bad Seed?
 Everybody is familiar with that, but nobody's familiar with books about Mary Bell, right?
 Mary Bell was a nine-year-old girl who killed a couple of people, apparently, for the fun of it.
 The books that are intended to unravel her and understand her don't get read, and that's the true-crime stuff.
-And still we get The Bad Seed, which, of course, is a brilliantly written book, but once you start accepting the theory of biogenetic mutation as causing crime, there's your propaganda for fascism.
+And still we get The Bad Seed, which, of course, is a brilliantly written play, but once you start accepting the theory of biogenetic mutation as causing crime, there's your propaganda for fascism.

 I think the reason I react so strongly to that kind of statement about my work is that I consider my stuff to be just the opposite.
 My books say that the human condition is a created one, and fascists, of course, believe just the opposite.
 A fascist believes that if you're born black, or you're born Jewish, or you're born, I don't know, hell, retarded that you're predestined from that genetic accident to behave a certain way and deserve to be treated a certain way as well.
 My books stand for the proposition that the monsters who frighten us have a genesis, and the genesis is not genetic.
 I think the more environmentalist you are about the human condition, the less fascistic you are.
 I think people who say my stuff is propaganda for fascism are people who think that I don't have a sufficiently liberal view about pedophiles.
 I don't, frankly, see where predatory pedophiles are entitled to a liberal view.
 It just occurred to me that that is really the source of my anger.
 It's not that I'm just dismissing criticism by saying that I am not a fascist and that anybody who persists in that point of view should be shot.
 What I'm saying is that if you have even a grain of intellect you'll understand that my work is antithetical to fascism.